 The DSL is a member of the senior leadership team appointed to the role of DSL (Designated Safeguarding Lead).
-The DSL will take lead responsibility for safeguarding and child protection but may delegate online safety to a Deputy DSL.
+The DSL will take lead responsibility for child protection and the wider safeguarding in school.
+This includes online safety, and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online.